bartongroup/slivka/README.rst

   In choice field only one of the available choices can be selected.

   ``choices`` : (object)
-    Choices are defined as an object where property key is option and the value is choice value.
+    Choices are defined as an object where property key is option name and the value is choice value.
 When the choice is selected, it's value is passed to the parameter.